 RBS no longer plagued by PPI

-RBS’ newly appointed chief executive officer (CEO) Alison Rose will be hoping to deliver a strong set of FY results on Friday - her first since taking the helm.
+RBS’ newly appointed CEO Alison Rose will be hoping to deliver a strong set of full-year results on Friday - her first since taking the helm.

 Thankfully for the new CEO she will no longer be plagued by payment protection insurance (PPI) charges, which have weighed on the bank’s profits, with the deadline for claims passing last summer.